From Wikipedia

 | |

 Pieris virginiensis, the West Virginia white, is a butterfly found in North America in the Great Lakes states, along the Appalachians from New England to Alabama, and in southern Ontario.
-They are typically found in moist deciduous forests.
+They are often found in moist deciduous forests.
 Forestry, development, and a highly-invasive species that it confuses with its host plant (Cardamine) are causing this species to decline.[2]
+Two members of the Cardamine genus Cardamine diphyla and Cardamine concatenata are reported to be its host plants in Alabama.[3]

 Literary references